All Rights Are Individual

 Expropriation is theft.

-Positive rights (so-called) are non-existent and self-contradictory because they are non-compossible.
+Positive rights are non-existent and self-contradictory because they are non-compossible.

 All legitimate rights are by definition compossible.

-Quoting once again a yet more breathtakingly stupid comment from one of our most popular and current politicians:
+Quoting one of the most popular of our current politicians:

 The Supreme Court never ventured into the issue of redistribution of wealth, and of more basic issues such as political and economic justice in society.
 To that extent, as radical as I think people try to characterize the Warren Court, it wasn’t that radical.
 It didn’t break free from the essential constraints [my italicized emphasis] that were placed by the founding fathers of the Constitution — i.e. that the Constitution is a charter only of negative liberties.
 It says what the states can’t do to you.
 It says what the Federal government can’t do to you, and what neither government nor others are allowed to do to you in the protection of individual autonomy.
 And that hasn’t really shifted.
 But it doesn’t say what the federal government or state governments must do on your behalf [which are also called “positive rights”].
 One of the, I think, tragedies of the civil rights movement was, um, because the civil rights movement became so court-focused — focused on negative liberties — I think there was then a tendency to lose track of the political and community organizing and activities on the ground that are able to put together the actual coalition of state powers through which you bring about redistribution — redistributive change [i.e. rule by executive decree, through the implementation of non-existent ‘positive rights”].
 I’m not optimistic about bringing about major redistributive change through courts or the legal system.
 The Constitution reflects an enormous blindspot in the American culture, which carries on until this day.
 The Constitutional framers had that same blindspot: the fundamental flaw of this country.
 (Senator Barack Obama, 2001).

-The “fundamental flaw” and “major blindspot” Barack Obama is speaking of, if it’s not already glaringly obvious to all readers, is that America’s philosophical architects did not want, believe in, or even recognize the made-up, non-existent concept of so-called positive rights.
+The “fundamental flaw” and “major blindspot” Barack Obama is speaking of is that America’s philosophical architects did not want, believe in, or even recognize the made-up, non-existent concept of so-called positive rights.
+They didn’t believe the proper function of government was “redistributive.”

-The reason, sir, that the philosophical architects and framers of America did not say a word about so-called “positive rights” is that there is not such thing — by virtue of rights are.
+The reason that the philosophical architects of America didn’t say a word a“positive rights” is that there is not such things as “positive rights” — by virtue of rights are.

-America’s philosophical architects correctly grasped that “positive rights” are a contradiction in terms — there are no such things, by definition — and so any attempt to implement them would immediately result in the full and total negation of real rights, which are also called negative rights or negative liberties, which is also known as individual autonomy and choice: the freedom to choose to act and interact voluntarily and consensually with any and everyone who freely choosesto act and interact with you, consensually and voluntarily, because they, like you, me, and everyone else, are individuated human-beings.
+America’s philosophical architects grasped that “positive rights” are a contradiction in terms — there are no such things, by definition — and so any attempt to implement them would immediately result in the negation of real rights, which are also called negative rights, which is in turn also known as individual autonomy and free choice: the freedom of choice to act and interact voluntarily and consensually with any and everyone who freely chooses to act and interact with you, consensually and voluntarily, because they, like you, me, and everyone else, are individuated human-beings.

-That elegant, free choice is what Barack Obama and so many billions of others seek more than anything to expunge from the human condition and human experience.
+This free-choice is what Barack Obama and so many billions of others seek to expunge from the human condition and human experience.

 All of this is so by virtue of what the very word “rights” means.